 The Multiply by 25 Rule estimates how much money you'll need in retirement by multiplying your desired annual income by 25.

 For example, if you want to withdraw $40,000 per year from your retirement portfolio, you need $1 million dollars in your retirement portfolio. ($40,000 x 25 equals $1 million.)
 If you want to withdraw $50,000 per year, you need $1.25 million.
 To withdraw $60,000 per year, you need $1.5 million.

-This rule-of-thumb estimates the amount that you can withdraw from your portfolio.
-It does not factor for other sources of retirement income, like any pensions, rental properties, Social Security, or other income.
+This rule of thumb estimates the amount that you can withdraw from your portfolio.
+It does not factor in other sources of retirement income, like any pensions, rental properties, Social Security, or other income.

-Why that much?
-This rule-of-thumb assumes you'll be able to generate an annualized real return of 4 percent per year.
+This rule of thumb assumes you'll be able to generate an annualized real return of 4 percent per year.
 It assumes that stocks, over the long run (15-20 years or more), will produce annualized returns of roughly 7 percent.

 The 4 Percent Rule

-The 4 Percent Rule is often confused with the Multiply by 25 Rule, for obvious reasons — the 4 Percent Rule, as its name implies, also assumes a 4 percent return.
+The 4 Percent Rule is often confused with the Multiply by 25 Rule, for obvious reasons—the 4 Percent Rule, as its name implies, assumes a 4 percent return.

-The 4 Percent Rule, however, guides how much you should withdraw annually once you're retired.
+However, the 4 Percent Rule, more importantly, guides how much money you can withdraw annually once you're retired, without cutting into your investment principal.
 As the name implies, this rule of thumb says you should withdraw 4 percent of your retirement portfolio the first year.